Jieyab89/OSINT-Cheat-sheet/README.md

 # OSINT Adult or Porn (18+)

-Note is for investigator like search scandal, deepfake porn or blackmail
+Note is for investigator like search scandal, deepfake porn or blackmail and porn actress

 - [bedpage](http://bedpage.com/)
 - [pornhub](https://www.pornhub.com/)